Advance Beneficiary Notice of Noncoverage (ABN) - JE Part B

-An Advance Beneficiary Notice of Noncoverage (ABN), Form CMS-R-131, is a standardized notice that a health care provider/supplier must give to a Medicare beneficiary, before providing certain Medicare Part B or Part A items or services.
-This ABN must be issued when the health care provider (including independent laboratories, physicians, practitioners and suppliers) believes that Medicare may not pay for an item or service because of:
+An ABN, Form CMS-R-131, is a standardized notice that a health care provider/supplier must give to a Medicare beneficiary, before providing certain Medicare Part B or Part A items or services.

-The ABN gives the beneficiary the opportunity to make an informed decision prior to the procedure or service being rendered to decide whether to receive the service and accept financial responsibility if denied by Medicare.
-This ABN serves as proof that the beneficiary had knowledge prior to receiving the service that Medicare might not cover.
+It gives a beneficiary the opportunity to make an informed decision prior to the procedure or service being rendered to decide whether to receive the service and accept financial responsibility if denied by Medicare and serves as proof that the beneficiary had knowledge prior to receiving the service that Medicare might not cover.
 If the provider does not deliver a valid ABN to the beneficiary when required, the beneficiary cannot be billed for the service and the provider may be held financially liable.

-An ABN must not be used for all services and are not required for services that are statutorily excluded.
+An ABN must not be used for all services and is not required for services that are statutorily excluded.
 Such as: vitamins, nutritional counseling, x-rays, office visit, and therapy.

 A single ABN is acceptable when it identifies all items/services and duration of period of treatment, no treatment changes have ocurred and services have not been added/deleted.

 Medical Necessity is defined as services that are reasonable and necessary for the diagnosis or treatment of an illness or injury or to improve the functioning of a malformed body member and are not excluded under another provision of the Medicare Program.

 Coverage of certain items/services is limited by the diagnosis.
 If the diagnosis listed on the claim is deemed not medically necessary, the procedure is denied.
 Limited coverage may be the result of National Coverage Determinations (NCDs) or Local Coverage Determinations (LCDs).
-The Medicare Coverage Database (MCD) at http://www.cms.gov/medicare-coverage-database/overview-and-quick-search.aspx contains all NCDs and LCDs, local policy articles and proposed NCD decisions.
-NCDs are published at https://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/index.html on the CMS website.
-The official versions of LCDs may be viewed by contractor, state or alphabetically at http://www.cms.gov/medicare-coverage-database/overview-and-quick-search.aspx on the CMS website.
+The CMS Medicare Coverage Database (MCD) contains all NCDs and LCDs, local policy articles and proposed NCD decisions.
+View the CMS NCDs.
+The official versions of LCDs may be viewed by contractor, state or alphabetically.

 42 C.F.R.411.406 states that a provider, practitioner or supplier that furnished services which constitute custodial care under 411.15(g) or that are not reasonable and necessary under 411.15(k) is considered to have known that the services were not covered if any one of the conditions listed below are met: